niki-on-github/ansible-homelab/README.md

 # Ansible Homelab

+> [!WARNING]
+> This repository is no longer used by me and has been replaced by my [nixos-k3s](https://github.com/niki-on-github/nixos-k3s) repository.

 This repo contains the Ansible playbooks and configuration used to manage and automate my arch based homelab.
 Feel free to look around.
 Be aware that I have configured my environment to fit my workflow.

 ## Setup